 Endpoint Documentation

-NSmithy can generate two complementary documentation UIs directly from your Smithy model and wire them up alongside your server with a single call each:
+NSmithy can generate two documentation UIs from your Smithy model and serve them alongside your ASP.NET Core application:

 - Scalar — an interactive OpenAPI explorer at

 /openapi, backed by aopenapi.jsongenerated from the model by smithy-openapi.
-Available for REST JSON services. - Sphinx HTML — auto-generated reference documentation at
+Available for AWS restJson1 services. - Sphinx HTML — auto-generated reference documentation at

 /docs, produced by smithy-docgen and compiled to HTML automatically at build time.
 Available for all services.

-ASP.NET Core’s built-in static file middleware serves them with zero extra config.
+ASP.NET Core’s static file middleware can serve it.

 /openapi